Personal Injury

 Severity of Injuries

-The more severe the injuries, the higher the potential settlement.
+The more severe the injuries, the higher the potential settlement value.
 Serious injuries like broken bones, head trauma, or long-term disabilities tend to lead to larger settlements because they involve higher medical costs, lost wages, and pain and suffering.
-Conversely, minor injuries may lead to quicker, smaller settlements, as the financial damages are typically lower.
+Conversely, minor injuries may lead to quicker, smaller settlements, as the financial damages are typically lower, and the there is a lower likelihood of permanency.

 Liability and Fault

 The determination of fault is critical in settlement negotiations.
-If it is clear that one party is entirely at fault, the settlement process tends to be more straightforward.
+If it is clear that one party is entirely at fault, the settlement process tends to be somewhat more straightforward with both sides focusing on the value of the damages sustained.

-However, in cases where liability is disputed or shared between both drivers, negotiations may become more complicated, potentially lowering the settlement amount.
-In “comparative negligence” states, a victim’s compensation may be reduced based on their degree of fault for the accident.
+However, in cases where liability is disputed, or shared between both drivers, negotiations may become more complicated, potentially lowering the settlement amount.
+In “modified comparative negligence” states, such as Nebraska, a victim must prove the at-fault party, or parties, is/are at least 51% at fault for the accident.
+In addition, compensation is reduced based on the injured party’s degree of fault for the accident, assuming such percentage of fault is less than 50%.
+See Nebraska’s contributory negligence statute at Neb.
+Rev. Stat. §25-21,185.09.

 Policy Limits